Blog Posts in June 2014

 On the other hand, if you love listening to old rants, here’s a video I recorded more than 3 years ago (part of the Upcoming Internet Challenges webinar).
 The truly sad part: nothing changed in the meantime.

-Overlay virtual networks were the first commercial-grade OpenFlow use case – Nicira’s Network Virtualization Platform (NVP – now VMware NSX for Multiple Hypervisors) used OpenFlow to program the hypervisor virtual switches (Open vSwitches – OVS).
+Overlay virtual networks were the first commercial-grade OpenFlow use case – Nicira’s Network Virtualization Platform (NVP – rebranded as VMware NSX for Multiple Hypervisors after the acquisition, and finally rearchitected into VMware NSX-T) used OpenFlow to program the hypervisor virtual switches (Open vSwitches – OVS).

 OpenStack is using the same approach in its OVS Neutron plugin, and it seems Open Daylight aims to reinvent that same wheel, replacing OVS plugin running on the hypervisor host agent with central controller.